gugasi/A-shrekful-question/README.md

-Will You Be The Fiona To My Shrek?
+Will You Be The Fiona To My Shrek? 💚
-A simple and fun way to ask your crush out on a date, with a "Shrek" and "The Office" twist.
-This project displays a question with "Yes" and "No" buttons.
-The "No" button will dodge the user's cursor, making it impossible to click.
-When the user clicks "Yes", a pop-up appears with a themed message, GIFs, and a Spotify playlist.
+A fun, interactive, and personalized webpage to ask that special someone out on a date, inspired by the magic of Shrek and the romance of The Office.

 About The Project
-This project was created to be a cute and memorable way to ask someone on a date.
-It's built with simple HTML, CSS, and JavaScript, so it's easy to customize and personalize.
+This project was created as a unique and heartfelt way to ask a very important question.
+It's designed to be a delightful surprise, combining personal inside jokes with a playful interactive element.

-The key features are:

-A "No" button that's impossible to click: The "No" button uses JavaScript to move to a random position on the screen whenever the user's mouse hovers over it.
+The core concept is simple but effective:

+The user is presented with a question and two choices: "Yes" or "No".

+The "No" button is cleverly coded to dodge the mouse cursor, making it impossible to click.
+This ensures the outcome is always positive!

-A "Yes" button that reveals a surprise: When the "Yes" button is clicked, a pop-up appears with a custom message, images, and an embedded Spotify playlist.
+Once the "Yes" button is clicked, a celebratory pop-up appears, revealing a custom message, themed GIFs, and a specially curated Spotify playlist to set the mood.

-A "Shrek" and "The Office" theme: The project is themed around Shrek and The Office, with a swamp background, a custom font, and themed messages and images.
+The entire page is themed around a love for Shrek and The Office, creating a personalized experience that's sure to make them smile.

 Built With
+This project is built with the fundamental building blocks of the web, keeping it simple, lightweight, and easy to modify.

 HTML

 CSS